 10. Shacking Up

 Author Helena Hunting writes everything from contemporary romance, comedy, sports romance, and angst into adult romance.
 This book is about two main characters, Ruby Scott and Bancroft Mills.
 Ruby is an actress, dancer, and singer.
 She has the triple threat talent, but she’s currently unemployed.
-Bancroft is a former rugby player, and he is left rugby to settle down and work for his father’s company.
-With his brothers working with his family, he is sent away on business, and he wanted to have someone watch his pets.
+Bancroft is a former rugby player who left rugby to settle down and work for his father’s company.
+With his brothers working with his family, he is sent away on business, and he wants to have someone watch his pets.

-While Bancroft is gone, they have flirty conversations, and their romance starts blossoming there.
+While Bancroft is gone, they have flirty conversations and their romance blossoms.
 When he returns home, Ruby is still at his apartment, and he doesn’t want her to go.
 So she’s trying to keep that a secret.

 Author: Helena Hunting